A Parliamentary Visit to Maryland Correctional Enterprises

 During his morning spent at MCE, Mr. Clarke visited Maryland Correctional Institution-Jessup, where more than 170 inmates busily attend to the needs in the graphics shops.
 He stopped to admire a wall filled with the various printed materials the inmates produce, and was impressed with both the work ethic and finished products.

 But most of all, Mr. Clarke marveled at MCE’s success at reducing recidivism and employing not only inmates who will someday be out, but lifers as well.
 He told of the very few number of lifers in Great Britain, and of the high recidivism rate (more than 70%) among those inmates who do get out.
 Upon hearing that MCE inmates who work more than one year are less than half as likely as other DOC inmates to come back into the system within three years, Mr. Clarke was astonished.
-The overall three-year recidivism rate for DOC inmates is roughly 50%; for MCE inmates, it’s less than 24%.
+The overall three-year recidivism rate for DOC inmates through 2011, based on 2008 releases, is 43.3% for MCE inmates, it is generally about one-fourth of that.
+(Updated August 2013)

 In March, MCE will host the National Correctional Industries Association convention in Baltimore.
 On the last day of the convention, MCE will conduct a tour of some of its facilities, giving others from across the nation the chance to see why a member of Parliament was so impressed with one of the top ten prison industries in America.